 Counting Pine Trees

-I have had a love affair with pinetrees since I was boy.
+I have had a love affair with pine trees since I was boy.
 When we used to travel to the Sierra Nevada I knew we had arrived when I could see the forest changing to pine.
-It’s the Ponderosa Pine I have the most affinity to.
+It’s the Ponderosa Pine I have the most affinity for.
 I like its smell, its long needles and its large cones.

-A while back, I was headed out to Horse Ridge.
-I always take the old Highway just past mile-post 12, and I noticed a few Ponderosas growing on the side of the road, between Highway 20 and the trail head.
+A while back, I was headed out to Horse Ridge on the old highway.
+I was just past mile-post 12 when I noticed a few Ponderosas growing on the side of the road between Highway 20 and the trail head.